Princess Si of Anding

 Princess Si of Anding (安定思公主; 19 March(?)
 654 – 654) was a princess of the Tang dynasty of China.
 She was honored with the title "Princess Anding", along with the posthumous name "Si" in 664.

 She was the first daughter and second child of Empress Zetian, the only empress regnant in Chinese history, and was the third daughter and eighth child of her father, Emperor Gaozong of Tang.

 Brief life

-Princess Si was born in 654 AD during her father’s reign, Emperor Gaozong of Tang (third emperor of the Chinese Tang dynasty) to then concubine Wu Zetian (Later the only empress regnant in Chinese history), We know she lived within the Taiji Palace in Chang’an, as it was the imperial residence before the establishment of Daming Palace.Tragically, she died within the same year, before receiving a formal name.
+Princess Si was born in 654 AD during her father’s reign, Emperor Gaozong of Tang (third emperor of the Chinese Tang dynasty) to then concubine Wu Zetian (later the only empress regnant in Chinese history).
+We know she lived within the Taiji Palace in Chang’an, as it was the imperial residence before the establishment of Daming Palace.
+Tragically, she died within the same year, before receiving a formal name.

 Family background

 Princess Si of Anding was a member of the imperial Tang dynasty, born into the ruling family.
 Her father, Emperor Gaozong of Tanggoverned the empire during a period of expansion and consolidation, while her mother, Wu Zetian, was the only female Chinese emperor.

-She had notable several siblings, including:
+She had several notable siblings, including: